-September 28-30, 2018, join us for our inaugural Wings Over Willapa Festival!
+September 26 – 29, 2019, join us for the second annual Wings Over Willapa Festival!
 We’re celebrating Willapa National Wildlife Refuge with a weekend full of classes, workshops, guided tours and more.
 Whether you’re an experienced birder or just getting acquainted with the great outdoors, nature lovers of all ages are sure to find plenty to do.

 Watch this space and the Friends of Willapa National Wildlife Refuge Facebook page for news on festival events, volunteer opportunities and more.
 We also have a Facebook event page specifically for this year’s festivities.
 Questions?
 Interested in getting involved?
 Want to sponsor the event or donate a silent auction item?
 Contact us at WingsOverWillapa@gmail.com

 Please use these quick links to jump to different sections of this page:

 Please note that you will need to be registered by the time each event begins; otherwise you will not be able to participate.
 Preregistration is now open on this site, and you will also be able to register at the event beginning Friday night, September 28.
 Some of the tours and workshops will require separate registration and/or materials fees that are not included in the general Wings Over Willapa registration.

 Friday Night Social and Registration at The Salt Hotel and Pub, 5pm – 9:30pm

 Come check in at our registration table at The Salt Hotel and Pub and get your “bird band” wristband that will be your entrance ticket to WoW events.
 Once you’re checked in, order tasty local food and a drink, enjoy the company of other birding and nature enthusiasts, and peruse local artwork by Jace Walker Stenersen in the relaxed setting of The Salt’s downstairs pub.
 If you’re planning on going to any early Saturday morning programming, come here and get your registration taken care of ahead of time.